shrihari1999/youtube-first-comment/README.md

 # youtube-first-comment
-Attempts to make the first comment on a new YouTube video
+Attempts to post the first comment on a new YouTube video